-This Wedding Playlist
+Guanacaste Wedding Weekend Playlist

 Processional Song: “And I Love her” by Passenger

-Bride and fathers song: "Follow the Sun" by Xavier Rudd
+Entrance Song: "Follow the Sun" by Xavier Rudd

 Recessional Song: "Could you be love" by Bob Marley

-First dance: "Loving you baby" by Charles Bradley
+First Dance: "Loving you baby" by Charles Bradley

-Bride and father first dance song: "Summer Wind" by Frank Sinatra
+Father-Daughter Dance Song: "Summer Wind" by Frank Sinatra